nfscan/nfscan/README.md

 * Parameterize backend username and password.
 * Upgrade AWS sdk to 1.11.44.

+Looking for older versions changes?
+Please take a look at [CHANGELOGS.md](CHANGELOGS.md)

 ## Quickly deploy nfscan to AWS

 The easiest way to deploy nfscan to AWS is through the use of a [Cloudformation](https://aws.amazon.com/cloudformation/) template.
 It allows the required infrastructure and dependent services to be provisioned with little to none knowledge of AWS.